Kineruth/WiFi-Gathering-Analysis-System/README.md

 6.	 **ConvertCSVToKML** – This class gets an arranged CSV file (a file that was created with `mergeCSVfiles()`) and converts it into a KML format.
 It gives the user 3 filter options to chose from, to filter by time- specific date and hour, by a point on the map and a radius to get the networks that are within this radius, or by the device ID.
 7.	 **Filter** – This class gets the user's choice of filter and his/her input (using Scanner) and filters the unwanted networks.
 8.	 **LocPoint** – This class creates a point(latitude, longitude).
 It has a function pointInCircle() that checks if a given point is within the radius from the current point.
 9.  **TimeCorrector** - This class corrects the time format to (yyyy-mm-dd hh-mm-ss) for future use writing the KML file.
-Also contains a function `setTimeKMLFormat()` that converts the time to timeStamp as used in Google Earth timelaps.
+Also contains a function `setTimeKMLFormat()` that converts the time to timeStamp as used in Google Earth timeline.

 *How to run the program:*
 --